eboursier/CTS/README.md

 ## Run simulations
 To run simulations, first create all the repositories folder1/folder2 with
 		- folder1 in {simulations, figures}
-		- folder2 in {linearfixedsize, maxmatching, shortestpath, shortestpath_corr}
+		- folder2 in {linearfixedsize, maxmatching, shortestpath, shortestpath_corr, linearseparate}

 simu.ipynb provides a complete notebook to reproduce all the experiments/figures of the paper